 The response was numbing.
 Just as my NHS doctor had, I was instructed to carry on taking iron supplements and that I could also buy some KY Jelly from Boots, ‘to help with more comfortable intercourse’

 I reflected on this consultation and became gradually more frustrated that my care plan had been reduced to (of all things) lube!
-As the Doctor directed me towards my purchase I felt myself metaphorically face-plant into the familiar barrier of intellectual inferiority.
-I felt belittled and unheard.
+As the Doctor directed me toward my purchase I felt belittled, unheard and assumed intellectually inferior.
 I began to wonder if I had even uttered the words, ‘I am too unwell to work,’ as well as all my other symptoms, including that ‘I have no sex drive.’
 Fucking lube!
-I uttered to myself as I felt myself collapse, exhausted against the wall that comes up when you feel so desperately that you are not being taken seriously.
+Listening, once again was clearly absent.

 The symptoms ebbed and flowed, changed and cycled; on some days I could manage and on others, I could not.
 I noticed over the months a pain in my neck, a dull ache when I talked, that sometimes stopped me in my tracks when reading a story to my daughter.
 A tickly cough came, with no other symptoms of a cold and my voice would crack and break.
 The pain sometimes migrated to my ear and was always present.